ghrunan/Data-Visualization/README.md

 # Data-Visualization

-This is a small project which visuals some vehicle-data in webpage using JavaScript.
+This is a small project which visuals some vehicle-data in webpages using JavaScript.

+aha, some changes!